Commercial Strategy 2021-2026

 The need to address the climate and nature emergencies is the backbone of our strategic outlook.
 We are actively seeking partners who share our values and want to work with us to drive the green economy and our environmental agenda forward.
 It requires stronger networks across Wales and the sharing of best practice.

-We already work with many partners such as the Welsh Government, which provide a cumulative opportunity for enabling development, but we want to do more to work collaboratively with new and existing partners to reach solutions and to share experiences on what works well.
+We already work with many partners such as the Welsh Government, which provide a cumulative opportunity for enabling development.
+But we want to do more to work collaboratively with new and existing partners to reach solutions and to share experiences on what works well.
 Widening our current networks and the data and information they bring will help to develop sustainable commercial activities and provide potential commercial extras that can enhance an offer and widen the benefit and impact.

 In order to facilitate our partnerships, NRW Commercial pledges to abide by the following SOFT approach in all our transactions with stakeholders and customers: